 Bearing in mind the fact that various incorrect allegations have been made with respect to Requester's Application (on public fora, in the context of objections that have been initiated against Requester's Application, etc.), Requester has reached out to ICANN on various occasions, providing proof of the fact that such allegations were false.
 Such information included clear and irrefutable evidence of the fact that Q Center, a community center from Portland, Oregon (USA) - the city where one of the other applicants for the .GAY gTLD is based - provided ICANN with false information with respect to Requester's intentions.
+Reference is made to the correspondence with and evidence provided to ICANN contained in Annexes 5-A to 5-J hereto.

-However, ICANN allowed misleading and untruthful documents to be presented by at least one other applicant for the .GAY gTLD to be used as evidence, without allowing Requester to provide for any context or challenge.9
+However, ICANN allowed misleading and untruthful documents to be presented by at least one other applicant for the .GAY gTLD to be used as evidence, without allowing Requester to provide for any context or challenge.12

-On April 1st, 2015 Requester provided a letter from Q Center whereby Ms Antoinette Edwards, in her capacity of Q Center's Board of Directors, has provided notice of their "request to void the opposition letter bearing the Q Center name".10
+On April 1st, 2015 Requester provided a letter from Q Center whereby Ms Antoinette Edwards, in her capacity of Q Center's Board of Directors, has provided notice of their "request to void the opposition letter bearing the Q Center name".
+13